kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

 {{< tab "A LoadBalancer available in your cluster" >}}

-If a LoadBalancer plugin is available for the cluster, you can see a corresponding address for `EXTERNAL-IP`, which will be acquired by KubeSphere automatically.
+If a LoadBalancer plugin is available for the cluster, you can see a corresponding address for `EXTERNAL-IP` of the tower service, which will be acquired by KubeSphere and set the proxy service automatically.
 That means you can skip the step to set the proxy.
-Execute the following command to check the service.
+Execute the following command to confirm you have a LoadBalancer.

 ```bash
 kubectl -n kubesphere-system get svc